Let's begin by introducing the characters who appear throughout this work.

 An unemployed veteran of the Iraq War.
 He served in the US Army on the outskirts of Basra from March 2003- April 2005.
-When an IED ripped through his IMV, killing two of his comrades, he sustained multiple leg, neck, and head injuries.
+When an IED ripped through his armed vehicle, killing two of his comrades, he sustained multiple leg, neck, and head injuries.
 Now he mostly drinks beer, listens to heavy metal music, and studies computer programming.
-His hope is to get a “decent job” for a military contractor and find himself a “decent lady” who enjoys football, computer gaming, and high-calorie food.
+His hope is to get a “decent job” for a military contracter and find himself a “decent lady” who enjoys football, computer gaming, and high-calorie food.
 He likes to think of himself as patriotic and a paragon of traditional American values.
 In reality, he is lazy, self-indulgent, and more interested in profit and glory than democracy or human rights.

 An inquisitive freelance writer and journalist living with her mother and chubby cat near Washington D.C..
 She studied journalism at college and worked as a newspaper reporter before being laid off in 1998.
 From 1991-1996 she was married to a junior lobbyist in Washington.
 After divorcing, she felt increasingly ambivalent about men.
 In 2007 she briefly dated Sam, but recently she has been fascinated by Kris.
-Alas, her feelings are unrequited!
+Alas, those feelings are one-way.
 Terri likes to think of herself as “independent-minded” and prejudice-free.
 In reality, she isn’t quite sure of anything and regards life as an ongoing exploration.
-Continually struggling with her own contradictions, currently she attempting to lose 15 pounds without giving up her daily Coldstone® Ice Cream highs.
+Continually struggling with her own contradictions, currently she attempting to lose 15 pounds without giving up her daily Coldstone® Ice Creams.